ma-je/project_two_front_end/README.md

 This Blog allows only one user (the Admin) to post any articles.
 Perhaps at a later date, other users will be allowed to post.
 When you land on the page, the post article form is not accessible.
 If you are a registered admin user, you will see the form.
 For now, only the admin.

-Anyone can read the Blog, howerver, only subscribed users can post a comment.
+The original intent was to allow anyone to read the Blog, however, only subscribed users can post a comment.
+Due to time constraints, this functionality had to be tabled.
+The plan is to revisit this at a later date.
-Currently, this functionality is not working.
-If a user tries to leave a comment they will ge an error message (400 bad request)

 User Stories

-* As a commenter user, I’d like to be able to subscribe to the blog
+* As a user, I’d like to be able to subscribe to the blog

-* As a commenter user, I’d like to be able to post comments on articles
+* As a user, I’d like to be able to post comments on articles (this is tabled for later deploy)

-* As a commenter user, I’d like to be able to be able to change my password
+* As a user, I’d like to be able to be able to change my password

-* As an admin user, I’d like to be able to post new articles to the blog
+* As an admin user, I’d like to be able to post new articles to the blog (the admin credentials for testing are mmonteiro gmail address and pwd = test)

 * As the admin user, I’d like to be the only one to be able to post articles

-* As a commenter user, I can only post a comment if I am signed in
+* As a user, I can only post a comment if I am signed in (see issues concerning comments above) *
-*

 Features still to be added:
-* The remaining CRUD actions (specifically, UD)
-* Displaying the data onto the browser window
+* The ability to edit post and all features related to the ability to comment on posts

 Would like to add:
 * social media buttons